eclipse-ibeji/ibeji/digital-twin-model/README.md

 We need to make this content accessible as code.
 Each programming language will need its own variant.
 In this code repository, we will provide a Rust variant.
 We will place all of the code for the model's content in a single file named after the model and its version.
-In this code repositor,y, that file will be the 'digital-twin-model/src/sdv_v1.rs' file.
+In this code repository, that file will be the 'digital-twin-model/src/sdv_v1.rs' file.

 The 'sdv_v1.rs' file is based on the model content from the DTDL files located under 'digital-twin-model/dtdl/dtmi/sdv'.